eHost is good value for demanding users, but look out for the Site Builder catch.

-Some hosting companies market themselves on price, others on features, but eHost tries both.
+Some website hosting companies market themselves on price, others on features, but eHost tries both.
 The company claims to offer ‘everything you will ever need to host and manage your website’ for the lowest possible cost.

 Could this be true?
 The feature list is impressive, with unlimited storage space, bandwidth, databases, email accounts, even domains.
 Other hosts usually save multi-domain hosting for their high-end business accounts, but eHost offers it as standard.

-A free domain name, drag-and-drop site builder and thousands of templates are included.
+A free domain name, drag-and-drop website builder and thousands of templates are included.
 There’s also a one-click installer for WordPress, shopping carts and other applications.
 Not to mention a cPanel-powered hosting manager which provides a standard way to get to grips with the system, plus eHost gives you all-round 24-hour support via the website, email or live chat.

 The website tries to win you over with even more features, although most of these are typically included everywhere (email forwarding, visitor stats), or so vaguely described that it's hard to guess their value (for example: ‘access to online marketing guides’).